Equivalence of inequality indices in the three-dimensional model of informetric impact: The Gini-stable process, rich-get-richer, and random distribution of wealth

 We, therefore, note that:

 with:

 or, equivalently: and $p_k^{(t,G)}$ given by Eq.~(\ref{eq:process}).

-We have thus established a beautiful connection between the 3DI model \citep{PNAS2020} and the Gini-stable process \cite{OurGiniLorenz}, and hence the degree of randomness in the impact distribution and the Gini index.
-Let us also note that in \citep{OurGiniLorenz}, where we have studied the asymptotic behaviour of the Lorenz curves generated by this model, we have also shown its relationship to the Type~II Pareto, exponential, and scaled beta distributions (compare \citealp{arnold2015:pareto,pickands1975statistical,marshall2007life}), extending the results from \citep{pricepareto}.
+We have thus established an aesthetically pleasing connection between the 3DI model \citep{PNAS2020} and the Gini-stable process \citep{OurGiniLorenz}, and hence the degree of randomness in the impact distribution and the Gini index.
+Let us also note that \citet{OurGiniLorenz} have also studied the asymptotic behaviour of the Lorenz curves generated by this model, and have shown its relationship to the Pareto Type~II, exponential, and scaled beta distributions \citep{arnold2015:pareto,pickands1975statistical,marshall2007life}.